SarahAmiraslani/sarahamiraslani.github.io/_projects/2_project.md

 ## Top 10 Predictions

-Supervised learning is at the core of our project, focusing on predicting the likelihood of Formula 1 drivers finishing in the top 10—an outcome critical for championship points.
+Supervised learning is at the core of our project, focusing on predicting the likelihood of Formula 1 drivers finishing in the top 1 — an outcome critical for championship points.
 Our methodology involves training models on a dataset featuring variables such as track type, drivers' past performances, qualifying positions, and lap times.
 The goal is to classify each race outcome into a binary variable indicating whether a driver finishes in the top 10.
 This focus is driven by the significant impact these positions have on championship standings.

 We employ various models, including Random Forest, Logistic Regression, and Neural Networks, each chosen for its ability to capture different aspects of the complex dynamics influencing Formula 1 race outcomes.
 These models are trained, validated, and tested on data from the Ergast Developer API, providing a robust foundation for our predictive analysis.
 Accuracy is our primary metric for evaluating model performance, as it offers clear interpretability for our binary classification task, simplifying the analysis by focusing on the overall goal of identifying drivers and conditions that frequently lead to top 10 finishes.